HL7/cql/input/pages/09-b-cqlreference.md

 define "ValuesetContainsNullString": "Acute Pharyngitis" ~contains null as String // false
 ```

-> Note carefully that the use of the string overloads for membership testing in code systems and value sets is potentially problematic and should be used with caution, if at all
+> Note carefully that the use of the string overloads for membership testing in code systems and value sets is potentially problematic and should be used with caution, if at all.
+Implementation should issue a warning whenever the string overload is used.
 {: .note-warning}

 {: #in-valueset}